Tylersuard/PSON/README.md

 Ah, JSON.
 The supposed "lightweight data-interchange format."
 Sure, it's easy for machines to parse and generate, but have you ever tried writing it by hand?
 Yes, because nothing says "user-friendly" quite like typing endless braces, quotes, and commas, only to have a tiny syntax error throw everything into chaos.
 What's that, JSON?
 A single missing comma?
 Well, I guess my entire weekend is ruined now.

 Enter **PSON**, the Python Simple Object Notation.
-It's JSON, but for people who actually want to *enjoy* their lives.
+It's JSON, but for people who actually want to *enjoy* their coding.
 Forget about JavaScript's syntax rules and embrace the beauty of Python syntax.
 No more unnecessary double quotes, no more tears—just Python goodness in all its simplicity.

 ## Why PSON?